For a given vertices $V$ and distance $V \times V \rightarrow \mathcal{R} : d$. $(V,d)$ is so called a metric if following properties are hold.

 - $\mathcal{A}_{uv}$ is the least common ancestor of $u$ and $v$.

-- We say $w$ settles the pair of $u$ and $v$ on $i$ if $w$ is the first vertex in permutation $\pi$ such that at least one of $u$ and $v$ is in the hypersphere $B(w, r_i)$.
+- We say $w$ settles the pair $(u, v)$ on level $i$ if $w$ is the first vertex in $\pi$ such that at least one of $u, v$ is in $B(w, r_i)$.

-- We say $w$ cut $u$ and $v$ on level $i$ if exactly one of $u$ and $v$ is in the hypersphere $B(w, r_i)$.
+- We say $w$ cuts $(u, v)$ on level $i$ if exactly one of $u, v$ is in $B(w, r_i)$.

-- $X_{iw}(u,v)$ be the event that $w$ cuts $(u, v)$ on level $i$.
+- $X_{iw}(u,v)$ is the event that $w$ cuts $(u, v)$ on level $i$.

-- $S_{iW}(u,v)$ be the event that $w$ settles $(u, v)$ on level $i$.
+- $S_{iw}(u,v)$ is the event that $w$ settles $(u, v)$ on level $i$.

-- $\mathbb{1}(x)$ is an indicator fuction such that $1$ if $x$ is true $0$ otherwise.
+- $\mathbb{1}(x)$ is the indicator function: $1$ if $x$ is true, $0$ otherwise.

 First, $T_{uv}$ $=$ $2\sum_{k=1}^{\mathcal{L}_{\mathcal{A}_{uv}}}2^k$ $=$ $2(2^{\mathcal{L}_{\mathcal{A}_{uv}} + 1} - 2)$ $=$ $2^{\mathcal{L}_{\mathcal{A}_{uv}} + 2} - 4$ $\le$ $2^{\mathcal{L}_{\mathcal{A}_{uv}} + 2}$.